 3. Benny Leonard: One of the true artists of the ring, “The Ghetto Wizard” didn’t have just one jab, but a host of them, all with a different purpose.
 Some set up specific combinations, some maneuvered the opponent, while others could rattle one’s teeth.

 2. Larry Holmes: Early in his pro career, “The Easton Assassin” injured his right hand.
-While he waited for it to heal, he developed a left jab so sharp and powerful it became the finest the heavyweight division has ever seen.
+So, while he waited for it to heal, he spent countless hours in the gym developing a left jab so sharp and powerful it became the finest the heavyweight division has ever seen.

-1. Joe Gans: “The Old Master” fought from 1893 to 1909 and is credited by most with inventing the jab.
-He developed the art of using it both defensively, to disrupt his opponents attack, or on the offense, to force a retreat or set up his dangerous right hand.
+1. Joe Gans: “The Old Master” fought from 1893 to 1909 and is credited by most with actually inventing the jab.
+He developed the art of using it both defensively, to disrupt his opponents attack, or on the offense, to force a retreat and set up his dangerous right hand.

-Honorable Mentions: Jose Napoles, Fighting Harada, Willie Pep, Billy Conn, Bob Foster, Ricardo Lopez, Juan Manuel Marquez, Ken Buchanan, Sugar Ray Leonard, Ike Williams, George Benton, Jim Driscoll, Pinklon Thomas, Winky Wright, Pernell Whitaker, Packy McFarland, Carlos Monzon, Ike Quartey, Willie Pastrano, Floyd Mayweather Jr., Wladimir Klitschko, Salvador Sanchez, George Foreman, Gene Tunney, Lennox Lewis, Archie Moore.
+Honorable Mentions: Jose Napoles, Fighting Harada, Willie Pep, Billy Conn, Bob Foster, Ricardo Lopez, Juan Manuel Marquez, Ken Buchanan, Sugar Ray Leonard, Ike Williams, George Benton, Jim Driscoll, Emile Griffith, Pinklon Thomas, Johnny Famechon, Winky Wright, Pernell Whitaker, Packy McFarland, Carlos Monzon, Ike Quartey, Willie Pastrano, Sugar Ray Robinson, John Conteh, Michael Spinks, Barney Ross, Mike Tyson, Gennady Golovkin, Roberto Duran, Wladimir Klitschko, Salvador Sanchez, George Foreman, Gene Tunney, Lennox Lewis, Archie Moore.